praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 ### Variables

-Similar to data, are the variables you are going to set in your Analytics and other extensions very similar, somewhat similar, or unique?
+Similar to data, are the variables you are going to set in your [!DNL Analytics] and other extensions very similar, somewhat similar, or unique?

 For example, if eVar27 is used for the same source value across all of your websites or applications, it might make sense to group those sites or applications together so you can set those common variables in just one property.

 ### Extensions, tags, and systems

-Are the extensions, tags and systems you are going to deploy through Launch very similar, somewhat similar, or unique?
+Are the extensions, tags and systems you are going to deploy through [!DNL Launch] very similar, somewhat similar, or unique?

-If the extensions, tags, and systems you are going to deploy through Launch are very similar across your sites or applications, you might want to include them in the same property.
+If the extensions, tags, and systems you are going to deploy through [!DNL Launch] are very similar across your sites or applications, you might want to include them in the same property.

-If you are deploying Adobe Analytics on only one site or application, and your other extensions and tags are also unique, you might want to create separate properties so that you have more control.
+If you are deploying [!DNL Adobe Analytics] on only one site or application, and your other extensions and tags are also unique, you might want to create separate properties so that you have more control.

-For example, If you are deploying Adobe Analytics, Target, and the same 3rd-party extensions across all of your sites or applications, that is a reason to group together.
+For example, If you are deploying [!DNL Adobe Analytics], [!DNL Target], and the same 3rd-party extensions across all of your sites or applications, that is a reason to group together.

 ### People

-For the individuals, teams, and organizations that are working in Launch, will they need access to all of your websites and applications, some of them, or just one?
+For the individuals, teams, and organizations that are working in [!DNL Launch], will they need access to all of your websites and applications, some of them, or just one?

 The User Management features allow you to assign different roles to different people for all of your properties, or on a per-property basis.
-If someone has sufficient rights, that person can perform administrative actions across all the properties in that Launch company.
+If someone has sufficient rights, that person can perform administrative actions across all the properties in that [!DNL Launch] company.
 All the other roles can be assigned on a per-property basis.
 You can even hide a property from certain users (non-admins) by not giving them any role in that property.

 ## Deactivating a property